peterrentz/peterrentz/README.md

 ### Hi there 👋

-🌱 I’m currently reading Paradise Bronx: The Life and Times of New York's Greatest Borough by Ian Frazier
+🌱 I’m currently reading The Years of Lyndon Johnson: Master of the Senate by Robert Caro

 🧰 I want to learn Svelte.
+But would rather be taking pictures: www.peterrentz.com

 ⚡ Fun fact: I have a physics degree but wish i studied history or writing.

 I love the web.